Andy Skib

 Andy Skib (born November 9, 1985, San Diego, California) is the lead singer of the rock band Midwest Kings (MWK).
 He spent most of 2009 on the Declaration Tour with American Idol season seven winner David Cook.
-Skib has previously co-written songs with former David Cook bandmate Neal Tiemann, who also served as lead guitarist for their band, Midwest Kings (MWK).
+Skib has previously co-written songs with former David Cook bandmate, Neal Tiemann, who also served as lead guitarist for their band, Midwest Kings (MWK).
 Additionally, he has co-written songs with artists Zac Maloy (The Nixons), Hanson, Graham Colton, and Jaret Reddick (Bowling for Soup).
 Skib is also known for his most recent solo project, To Have Heroes.
-Skib is a member of David Cook's band, The Anthemic, providing rhythm guitar, keyboards and backup vocals.
-Skib and the rest of The Anthemic worked on Cook's second album for 19/RCA Records.
+Skib was a member of David Cook's band, The Anthemic, providing rhythm guitar, keyboards and backup vocals.
+Skib and the rest of The Anthemic worked on Cook's second album for RCA Records.
 The album, entitled This Loud Morning, was released on June 28, 2011.

 Musical background

 Skibb's musical influences are Sting and Jason Mraz.